For me, it all started when a stranger walked into a craft shop…

 So, I decided to illustrate my book with dolls.

-I have spent the last two years making the dolls.
-This has included the dolls themselves, their clothes and many of their props.
+I spent two years making the dolls.
+This included the dolls themselves, their clothes and many of their props.

 I attended a specialist cloth doll making course – and am now part of a Facebook community talking to other cloth doll making enthusiasts around the world.